App memory limits for Windows Phone 8

 To use the memory limits described in the preceding table, 2-GB phones must also have Windows Phone 8 Update 3 (that is, a version equal to or greater than 8.0.10492).

 You can check the memory limit available to your app by checking the ApplicationWorkingSetLimit value using the DeviceExtendedProperties.GetValue(String) method.
-For an example of how to do this, see How to disable features in apps for lower-memory phones.
+For an example of how to do this, see How to disable features in apps for lower-memory phones for Windows Phone 8.

 Although for optimal market reach you should design your app to run using the default memory cap for lower-memory phones, you can request more memory or you can opt out of lower-memory phones completely.
 If you want your app to be available to all phones, but with the possibility of impacting other phone tasks by utilizing more memory, you must add a FunctionalCapability entry to the app manifest file.
 To opt out of lower-memory devices, you must add a Requirements entry to the manifest.